Gaymer Cider Company: Present

 After Matthew Clark was acquired by Constellation Brands in 1998, it consolidated its cider production at Gaymers in Shepton Mallet.
 In 2010, it sold the business to C&C Group PLC which in January 2016 announced that production and packaging will move from Shepton Mallet to Clonmel in Ireland.

-In 2016, the Showering Brothers bought the Shepton Mallett factory from C&C Group plc but not the brands, returning ownership to the family that had founded it.
+In 2016, the Showering Brothers bought the Shepton Mallet factory from C&C Group plc but not the brands, returning ownership to the family that had founded it.
 Matthew Showering said "Our grandfather built the factory and so it's be great to get back there.
 We used to go there as children and it came out of the family business when it was sold to Allied Breweries in the late 60s so it's great to reconnect with the place."

 The Gaymer Cider Company's range once included: